HEnquist/camilladsp/backend_wasapi.md

 Set `exclusive` to `true` to enable exclusive mode.
 Setting it to `false` or leaving it out means that shared mode will be used.
 Playback and capture are independent, they do not need to use the same mode.

 ### Loopback capture
 Setting `loopback` to `true` enables loopback capture.
 This requires using shared mode for the capture device.
-See [Loopback](#loopback) for more details.
+See [Loopback capture](#loopback-capture) for more details.